 Can an Interrail pass save you a ton of cash and time?
 Or are you throwing money down the drain?
 Get the lowdown on whether Interrail is worth it.

 Before the genesis of the gap year, backpacking through Europe armed with an Interrail pass was a rite of passage.
 In those sunshine days before starting a degree, this crumpled piece of paper represented freedom and good times ahead.

 I know because I was one of those backpackers.

-However, these Europe train passes are no longer the preserve of the student, and I am one of an increasing number of older travellers who are taking advantage of their promise of unlimited travel.
+However, these European train passes are no longer the preserve of students, and I am one of an increasing number of older travellers who are taking advantage of their promise of unlimited travel.

 But is Interrail worth it?